is when a Lily bloom has more than

 cultivar grow on the stem and

-will turn into a clone of the
+will grow as a clone of the

 |Bulblets: exact clones of the cultivar that will